limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-walkthrough.md

 ![screenshot-17](/assets/images/posts/bulldog-walkthrough/screenshot-17.png)

-Seemed like reverse engineering the ELF binary is my ticket to `root`.
+Seems like reverse engineering the ELF binary is my ticket to `root`.

 ### What the ELF?